 Gastrointestinal Stromal Tumors (GISTs)

-Gastrointestinal stromal tumors (GISTs) are rare tumors that start in special cells found in the wall of the GI tract, called the interstitial cells of Cajal (ICCs).
-ICCs are part of the autonomic nervous system, and coordinate the automatic movements of the GI tract.
+Gastrointestinal stromal tumors (GISTs) are rare tumors of the GI tract.
+They start in special cells called the interstitial cells of Cajal (ICCs).
+ICCs are part of the autonomic nervous system and coordinate the automatic movements of the GI tract.
 ICCs are sometimes called the "pacemakers" of the GI tract because they send signals to the muscles of the digestive system, telling them to move food and liquid through the GI tract.

 GISTs may occur anywhere along the length of the digestive tract from the esophagus to the anus.

-Although the exact incidence is still somewhat unclear, the American Cancer Society estimates that each year between 4,000 and 5,000 Americans develop GISTs.
+Although the exact incidence is still somewhat unclear, the American Cancer Society (ACS) estimates that each year between 4,000 and 5,000 Americans develop GISTs.
 It is slightly more common in men.
-Although GISTs are most often diagnosed in people 50 years of age or older, they can occur in any age group.
-GIST appears to occur with increased frequency in patients with a history of neurofibromatosis (NF1 disease).
+Although GISTs are most often diagnosed in people ages 50 or older, they can occur in any age group.
+GIST appears to occur with increased frequency in people with a history of neurofibromatosis type 1 (NF1 disease, also known as von Recklinghausen disease).

-Approximately 50 to 70 percent of all GISTs develop in the stomach, while around 20 to 30 percent will arise in the small intestine.
+About 60 percent of all GISTs develop in the stomach, while around 30 percent will arise in the small intestine, the ACS says.
 The rest arise in the esophagus, colon, and rectum.